Large Language Model as a Policy Teacher for Training Reinforcement Learning Agents: Related Work

 \subsection{LLM Assisted RL}

-Some research has explored leveraging the general knowledge embedded in LLMs to assist the standard RL process.
-For instance, studies such as \cite{kwon2023reward} and \cite{klissarov2023motif} tackle challenging scenarios where describing desired behaviors with a simple reward function is difficult.
-They employ LLMs to aid in reward assignment.
-Specifically, \cite{kwon2023reward} uses LLMs as proxy reward functions to automatically annotate trajectory data with rewards.
-On the other hand, \cite{klissarov2023motif} leverages an offline dataset of behaviors and utilizes LLMs' preferences over pairs of randomly sampled trajectories to construct a reward model.
-Additionally, \cite{du2023guiding} and \cite{colas2023augmenting} focus on learning various behaviors without relying on reward supervision.
-They use LLMs to generate innovative goals during exploration in the environment.

-In contrast to these previous works, our approach concentrates on leveraging prior knowledge about the target task to enhance the initial exploration stage of an RL agent.
-This enables us to train the policy model with significantly less data, making the learning process more efficient.
+Several studies have investigated the potential of utilizing LLMs to support the standard RL process by tapping into the general knowledge embedded in LLMs.
+For example, \cite{kwon2023reward,yu2023language} and \cite{klissarov2023motif} employ LLMs to assist in assigning rewards. \cite{kwon2023reward} use LLMs as proxy reward functions to automatically label trajectory data with rewards, while \cite{yu2023language} utilize LLMs to flexibly define reward parameters for optimizing and completing various robot tasks.
+In a different approach, \cite{klissarov2023motif} leverage an offline dataset of behaviors and use LLMs' preferences over pairs of randomly sampled trajectories to construct a reward model.
+Furthermore, \cite{du2023guiding} and \cite{colas2023augmenting} focus on learning diverse behaviors without relying on reward supervision, employing LLMs to generate novel goals during exploration in the environment.
+In contrast to these previous works, our approach focuses on leveraging prior knowledge about the target task to enhance the initial exploration stage of an RL agent.
+This allows us to train the policy model with significantly less data, thereby improving the efficiency of the learning process.